Purdue-CS193/lab-1-jveltri33/index.md

 # Joey's first CS193 Lab

+Some of my favorite things about Purdue:
+- The sheer number of opportunities, both social and academic
+- The feel of the campus
+- My classes
+- The dining courts
+- My residence hall facilities

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.